 He is Past President of the Minneapolis Ministerial Association, the Twin Cities Metropolitan Church Commission, the Minneapolis Professional Men’s Club, the Minneapolis Kiwanis, and the Greater Minneapolis Council of Churches.
 He was a member of the Board of the Children’s Heart Fund and is listed in WHO’S WHO IN RELIGION 1976-77.
 Author of several books, he received the Three Hierarchs Medal for outstanding service from Holy Cross School of Theology.

 Born in 1926, he retired in January 1993 after serving St. Mary’s for 44 years.
-He is currently President of Light and Life Publishing Company and has served on the Standing Committee of Liturgical Translations of the Archdiocese.
+He has served on the Standing Committee of Liturgical Translations of the Archdiocese.
 He also served as Adjunct Professor of the Homiletics at Holy Cross Seminary.

 During his pastorate at St. Mary’s, he led the congregation in building a magnificent church, school building, and social hall in 1956-57 on one of the most prestigious city sites, overlooking beautiful Lake Calhoun.
 The complex was enlarged with an additional building in 1972.
 A scholarship has been established at Holy Cross Seminary in the names of Fr.
 Anthony and Presbytera Mary Coniaris to assist needy students.
 Fr.
 Coniaris served for several years on the Archdiocese Board and Missions as well as on the Presbyter’s Council.